AlekseyDesign/Crud-application/README.md

-# Crud-application
+# CRUD-application

-Crude application is made using Node.js and React.js
+CRUD application is made using Node.js and React.js